Go Back Go Back

 4. Displacement takes a severe physical, mental and social toll

-Hundreds of thousands of people were displaced by the earthquakes: Many remain stranded, others returned to unsafe, uninhabitable homes and many more endure life on the streets or in refuges, unable to rebuild their houses or livelihoods.
+Over 100,000 households have reportedly been displaced by the earthquakes, although the true number is likely much higher.
+Many people are staying with host communities or returning to unsafe, uninhabitable homes; many more are living on the streets or in refuges, unable to rebuild their houses or livelihoods.

-Before the earthquakes, Syria already had the largest number of internally displaced people in the world at 6.8 million, with the same number having fled for neighbouring countries.
+Syria already has the largest number of internally displaced people in the world at 6.8 million, with the same number having fled for neighbouring countries.
 People forced from their homes by war, disease outbreaks and financial ruin were later met with droughts and floods that destroyed what remained of their livelihoods.
-With this latest disaster, millions more had to battle the trauma of involuntary migration once again.
+With this latest disaster, millions more are facing the trauma of involuntary migration once again.

 Refugees from Syria, mother of four Rojin and her family sheltered with 15 other people in a single room in a factory in Diyarbakır, Türkiye. © UNFPA Türkiye/Eren Korkmaz